RobertARandolph/AdmiralBumbleBee.com/FreeBees.md

 * LV2
     * [setBFree](https://x42-plugins.com/x42/setBfree) - "Analog" I suppose.
 Beautiful [Hammond B3](https://en.wikipedia.org/wiki/Hammond_organ) emulation.
 You'd be hard pressed to find better options, though you may find products with a better GUI

+* VST
+    * [Surge](https://surge-synthesizer.github.io) - Easily the best open source synth on the market if you are looking for GUI-based options.

 ## Modern Synthesis

 * VST